Hear the World Foundation: Current projects

 Hear Armenia (since 2010) The project funded by Hear the World Foundation supports the long-term partnership between the Arabkir Hospital in the Armenian capital Yerevan and the University Children’s Hospital in Zurich.
 The project support from the Hear the World Foundation enables Swiss audiological experts to travel to Armenia to provide audiological care and hearing aids to children with hearing loss.
 The project places a special emphasis on integrating children with hearing loss into the mainstream school system.

 Hear Haiti (since 2012) The project partnership between the Hear the World Foundation and the Commissioned Believers Deaf Ministry in Leveque, Haiti was established in 2012.
 The project aims at creating a sustainable hearing health care program for the Community of Leveque and encompasses all methodological support dimensions deployed by Hear the World: Donations of digital hearing aids and batteries, financial support and professional expertise to capacity build local audiological expertise by volunteering Sonova employees.

-The Judith Gravel Fellowship (since 2010) - The Fellowship was created in collaboration with the Department of Otolaryngology at the University of North Carolina, USA in memory of the audiologist Dr. Judith Gravel who passed away in 2008.
+The Judith Gravel Fellowship (since 2010) - The Fellowship was created in collaboration with the Department of Otolaryngology at the University of North Carolina, USA in memory of the audiologist Dr. Judith Gravel, who died in 2008.
 Ever since 2010, the fellowship been presented annually to an outstanding audiology student of the UNC Chapel Hill to strengthen educational focus on audiological management of infants and young children with hearing loss.

 Red Bird Appalachia (since 2008) - The project-partnership between the Hear the World Foundation and the Red Bird Mission and Clinic located in Beverly, Kentucky, USA took its beginning in 2008.
 Since then, the aim of the collaboration has been to provide high standard audiological health care to the local population of Red Bird.
 The project support from Hear The World Foundation includes donation of hearing aids and batteries, financial support and since 2013, also professional expertise provided pro-bono by volunteering Sonova Employees.

 Hear Cambodia (since 2010) - The partnership between All Ears Cambodia and the Hear the World Foundation has since its establishment in 2010 aimed at creating and maintaining a sustainable audiological health care program for the population of Cambodia.
 The support from the Hear the World Foundation includes financial support, donations of digital hearing aids and batteries as well as the provision of audiological expertise by volunteering Sonova Employees.